 The cache plugin creates a static version of your content, eliminating all the bizarre activities in the background that takes place when a page is generated dynamically.
 Therefore, when facing issues with page speed and loading times, cache plugins are the solution which serves the purpose efficiently.

-One among the most important peculiarities of our GDPR Cookie consent plugin is its ability to provide full compatibility with the popular cache plugins like:
+One among the most important peculiarities of our GDPR Cookie consent plugin is its ability to provide full compatibility with all the major cache plugins including:

 - W3 Total Cache